Oak Ridge High School honors the iconic team, the Oak Ridge Bombers

-OAK RIDGE, N.C. — At tonight's baseball game, Oak Ridge High School students will honor the Oak Ridge Bombers, a minor league baseball team made up of Black players who played during the 1940s and the 1960s.
+OAK RIDGE, N.C. — At Friday night's baseball game, Oak Ridge High School students honored the Oak Ridge Bombers, a minor league baseball team made up of Black players who played during the 1940s and the 1960s.

 "Friday, Saturday and Sunday, it was all day," said Larry Gipson.